 Bug Number Description DLPX-64530 Allow a JDBC URL to contain a single quote (') character.
 DLPX-65302 Add a status column to the audit log page to report each recorded action's result (success/failure).
 DLPX-65622 Fix an issue where an in-place, multi-tenant XML file masking job that used file patterns did not have an execution component.
 DLPX-65974 Updated log statements in the file masking job logs to reflect that file connectors may use mounts in addition to FTP and SFTP.
-DLPX-66127 Fixed a job monitoring issue when counting the rows in table with more than 2+ billion (2,147,483,647) rows.
-DLPX-62130 Fixed an issue with the XML file inventory GUI that prevented users from assigning algorithms to both a tag and its attribute(s).
-DLPX-66272 Fixed an issue where an on-the-fly job using generic connectors used an incorrect database password.
-DLPX-66600 Removed the requirement to restart the Masking service after changing email settings.
-DLPX-66328 Fixed an issue with file masking jobs using multiple record types that could cause the job to fail or corrupt the output.

-Bug Number Description DLPX-66557 Added support to the Date Shift algorithm for numeric data types.
-DLPX-66517 Enhanced the GET /file-field-metadata endpoint to return the full XML XPath for an XML field.
-DLPX-66102 "Drop Indexes" checkbox now handles compound indices correctly for Sybase.
-DLPX-66967 Fixed a Job Scheduler issue that caused a periodic job to only running once.
-DLPX-67318 Prevent reordering of the XML file inventory GUI when an algorithm is assigned DLPX-67317 On the XML file inventory GUI, open the algorithm assignment dialogue box with a single mouse click DLPX-66076 Added API endpoints for file recordTypes and recordTypeQualifiers DLPX-65855 Optimize the performance of EngineSync import, export, and get syncable object for large database rule sets.
-DLPX-65987 Fixed an issue that caused data level profiling of a database to fail when a column name was a special JavaScript word.
-DLPX-67747 Fixed an issue that caused some delimited or fixed file masking jobs with multiple record types of different lengths to fail.
-DLPX-67470 Fixed delimited file masking to treat double quote (") characters in fields as normal characters.
-DLPX-67765 Updated the Sybase JDBC driver.
+DLPX-62130 Fixe both DLPX-66272 Fixe pass DLPX-66600 Rem ed a job monitoring issue when counting the rows in table with more than 2+ billion 147,483,647) rows. ed an issue with the XML file inventory GUI that prevented users from assigning algorithms to the atag and its attribute(s). ed an issue where an on-the-fly job using generic connectors used an incorrect database asword. moved the requirement to restart the Masking service after changing email settings. ed an issue with file masking jobs using multiple record types that could cause the job to fail or DLPX-66272 Fixe pass DLPX-66600 Rem th a tag and its attribute(s). ed an issue where an on-the-fly job using generic connectors used an incorrect database ssword. moved the requirement to restart the Masking service after changing email settings.
+DLPX-66600 Rem moved the requirement to restart the Masking service after changing email settings. ed an issue with file masking jobs using multiple record types that could cause the job to fail or rupt the output.
+DLPX-66557 Add ded support to the Date Shift algorithm for numeric data types.
+DLPX-66517 Enh hanced the GET /file-field-metadata endpoint to return the full XML XPath for an XML field.
+DLPX-66102 "Dro rop Indexes" checkbox now handles compound indices correctly for Sybase.
+DLPX-66967 Fixe ed a Job Scheduler issue that caused a periodic job to only running once.
+DLPX-67318 Prev event reordering of the XML file inventory GUI when an algorithm is assigned DLPX-67317 On t the XML file inventory GUI, open the algorithm assignment dialogue box with a single mouse DLPX-66076 Add ded API endpoints for file recordTypes and recordTypeQualifiers • timize the performance of EngineSync import, export, and get syncable object for large database e sets. ed an issue that caused data level profiling of a database to fail when a column name was a ecial JavaScript word. ed an issue that caused some delimited or fixed file masking jobs with multiple record types of ferent lengths to fail.
+DLPX-67470 Fixe ed delimited file masking to treat double quote (") characters in fields as normal characters.

+Bug Number Description DLPX-67765 Updated the Sybase JDBC driver.
 DLPX-67838 Fixed an issue that prevented XML File masking jobs from scaling above a few thousand files.
 DLPX-67832 Non-administrators can no longer regenerate the engine encryption key.
 DLPX-67960 Make username searches on the Audit page case insensitive.
 DLPX-68148 Fix an issue that caused an XML file masking job to run out of memory when masking very large XML input files.
 DLPX-46220 Import of extremely large object sets via the GUI XML feature is handled inefficiently.